chef/automate/components/docs-chef-io/content/automate/ha_faqs.md

 {{< note >}}

-- If you have patched some external config to any of the existing services, then make sure you apply the same on the new nodes as well.
+- If you have patched some external config to any of the existing services then make sure you apply the same on the new nodes as well.
-For example, if you have patched any external configurations like SAML or LDAP, or any other done manually post-deployment in Automate nodes, make sure to patch those configurations on the new Automate nodes.
-  The same must be followed for services like Chef-Server, Postgresql, and OpenSearch.
+For example, if you have patched any external configurations like SAML or LDAP, or any other done manually post-deployment in automate nodes, make sure to patch those configurations on the new automate nodes.
+The same must be followed for services like Chef-Server, PostgreSQL, and OpenSearch.
 - The new node will be configured with the certificates which were already configured in your HA setup.

 {{< /note >}}